ariscript/minidusa/submission.md

 there is room to make things a lot more fleshed out (especially point 3).
 Remember, things should be macros _for a reason_---using macros in it of itself is not a meaningful contribution.

+## Meeting Notes 7.7.25

+Macros, small core and elaborating things down is something people care about.
+Our work should aim to be useful to people even who won't ever use these tools.
+- Common interests include language-oriented programming, macros, DSLs, or even design of language extension systems

+We should emphasize the things we inherit "for free" from Racket, and note that this is part of syntax-spec and not unique to our implementation
+- Claim: getting these things for free is useful (and getting these abstractions for free is useful for general DSLs!)